tulXoro/console_simon_says/README.md

 You may use this project however you see fit.

 # How to start
-Ensure you have [Python](https://www.python.org/downloads/) installed, between the versions 3.9 and 3.11, and optionally use an IDE.
+Ensure you have [Python](https://www.python.org/downloads/) installed and optionally use an IDE.
+If you do not have the right version of Python, you should upgrade/downgrade as necessary.
 Clone the repository with `git clone <url>`.
 Install the necessary dependencies `pip install .`.
 Run the game with `python3 main.py`.

 # How to play